jimfinnis/angort/THREADS.md

 - make sure exceptions don't leave things locked

 And the "things" are (as far as I can tell)
+###Done things
-- the symbol table
+- the symbol table - DONE - `tSymbol` (the type object) is lockable.
-- the namespace data
+- the namespace data - DONE - the name manager is lockable.
-- `ListObject` arrays
+- `ListObject` arrays - DONE - `ArrayList` is lockable, so `ListObject` wraps it with calls which lock
-- `HashObject` arrays
-- iterators could be horrible.

-It might be an idea to remove `tosymbol` - only the compiler should be able to add symbols, really.
-We could rig it so that `tosymbol` only permits existing symbols to be returned.

-## It's much worse than that.

-Because of course it is.
-There must be a lot of places where I'm doing
-- access global data
-- make decision on global data
-- modify global data..

-all split up like that.
-The only thing to do is go through the code with a fine-tooth comb.

-## OK, what things lock at the object level, not the word level

-### Lists
-Locking is done at the ListObject level, not in ArrayList itself.
+- list iterators create a writelock on the list, which is destroyed when the iterator completes or is destroyed.
+Resetting with `first should be OK too.
-- iterators create a readlock around the list until they complete
+- list cloning is inside writelock on the destination list, and the iterator will create a readlock on the source list.
-- getCount
-- getValue
-- removeAndReturn
+###Not done things
-- slice (both future and deprecated)
+- `HashObject` hashes and their iterators
-- clone writelocks the outlist and (by iterator) readlocks the source